NikoMasumi/NikoBot/README.md

 # NikoBot
->Wait, are you here for the source code?
+>Are you here for the source code?

->Think again... nobody will get it.
+>HA!
+YOU THOUGHT!
+You will not get it.

-You see?
+What do you expect?

 ![alt text](http://i.imgur.com/pu8P4Z2.png "*peeking intensifies*")